Kaushal1011/getmenotes/idea.md

 # </gm>
 ```

-FanWad would make the following markdown output
+GMn would make the following markdown output

 # Project1